ivanmota/IgugaChecksumUtility/docs/en-US/IgugaChecksumUtility.md

 ### -SendEmailNotification
 Used with Validate mode, indicates in which condition a notification email should be sent after the validation process.
-Please note that the email notification only supported Powershell version 7 or higher.
+Please note that the email notification only support Powershell version 7 or higher.
 The allowed values are: None, Always, Success, NotSuccess.
-'None' means no notification mail will be sent.
+'None' means no notification email will be sent.
-'Always' means a notification will be sent after each validation process.
+'Always' means a notification email will be sent after each validation process.
-'Success' means a notification mail will be sent only if all file validation passed.
+'Success' means a notification email will be sent only if all file validation passed.
-'NotSuccess' means a notification mail will be sent if at least one file validation failed or not found.
+'NotSuccess' means a notification email will be sent if at least one file validation failed or not found.

 ```yaml
 Type: String